EN

 The beginning of the year is also a good time to consider tax issues and plan your tax returns for the year ahead.
 In…

 Have you bought a property in Spain but don’t live here permanently?
-Are you thinking about renting it out, but don’t have time to…
+Are you thinking about letting it out, but don’t have time for…

 What are the maintenance costs for a villa on the Costa del Sol?